dabeani/olsrd-status-plugin/README.md

 * For verbose allow-list tracing set `OLSR_DEBUG_ALLOWLIST=1` to see per-entry add/match traces.
 * When `OLSRD_STATUS_PLUGIN_NET` is used the plugin prints a friendly list of the final allow-list entries at startup.

+### Versions / Info source behavior

+The `/versions.json` payload and the UI `Versions` tab synthesize information from multiple sources (local system, container metadata, and data reported by upstream devices such as EdgeRouter firmware).
+The UI will try to present the most specific and useful fields available:

+- `kernel` / `kernel_version` / `os_kernel` — used to display the kernel version in the Versions panel.
+The renderer will try a few common keys so the UI works across EdgeRouter, Linux container, and standard host reports.
+- `olsrd_details` (preferred) — when present this object supplies detailed OLSRd build metadata: `version`, `description`, `device`, `date`, `release`, and `source`.
+- Top-level olsr fields — when `olsrd_details` is missing the UI falls back to top-level fields such as `olsrd`, `olsrd_release`, `olsrd_build_date`, or `olsrd_source` when available.

+To help operators understand where a given versions snapshot originated, the UI displays an "Info source" entry which indicates whether the values were gathered locally, reported by an EdgeRouter, or derived from container metadata.

+This behavior is best-effort and non-fatal: missing fields will be shown as `-` in the UI rather than causing errors.
+If you rely on a specific field name in automation, prefer the documented top-level keys listed above or query `/status` which embeds the same information.

 ## Security Notes
 * Endpoint intentionally unauthenticated for embedded deployment simplicity; place behind firewall or restrict `bind` to management network if needed.
 * All parsing is defensive with bounds checks; malformed upstream JSON will degrade gracefully (empty arrays / zero counts) rather than crash.